Marerido/libft/README.md

 ## ft_strnstr
 This function is looking for a string in another string and returns everything after the first occurence of the to_find string in string.

+## ft_atoi
+This function takes a given string in which numbers are included and converts this string into the corresponding integer.

+## ft_calloc
+works like malloc, so it allocate memory but compared to malloc, it sets the allocated memory to zero.

+## ft_strdup
+This function creates an duplicated string.

+## ft_substr
+creates a substring from a given string within a given range.

 # used Functions and Data types
 ## Functions
 ## Datatypes